Cat Furniture Tree: 7 Best Ways to Enhance Your Cat’s Happiness (Proven Guide)

 How do I encourage a shy cat to use a new cat tree?

 Place treats, favorite toys, or catnip on the steps and platforms.
-Place the tree in an area your cat frequents, and show them gently that it’s a safe zone for climbing and scratching.
+Put the tree in an area your cat already hangs out in, and give them a few days to warm up to it at their own pace.